-Here is a look at some of the biggest trades in Winter Meetings history -- a list that includes its share of Hall of Famers and Hall of Famers-to-be:
+Here is a look at some of the biggest swaps in Winter Meetings history, featuring a multitude of Hall of Famers and Hall of Famers-to-be:

 1965: Frank Robinson goes to Baltimore